 Headline Findings: a summary statement

-The review includes 106 studies with 114 unique evaluations.
+The review includes 106 studies covering 114 unique evaluations.
 It includes interventions from 39 different countries in East Asia and Pacific (including South East Asia), South Asia, Middle East and North Africa, Sub-Saharan Africa, Latin America and the Caribbean.
-The review idetifies 13 specific interventions, including water source treatments, household water treatment, sanitation, hygiene promotion and environmental hygiene.
+The review identifies, and includes, 13 specific interventions, including water source treatments, household water treatment, sanitation, hygiene promotion and environmental hygiene.

 Implications for policy and practice